PageMenu/PageMenu/README.md

 var pageMenu : CAPSPageMenu?
 ```

-3)  Add the following code in the viewDidAppear function in your view controller
+3)  Add the following code in the viewDidLoad function in your view controller

 ```swift
 // Array to keep track of controllers in page menu